Croat–Bosniak War: Winter stalemate

 The confrontation lines had mostly been stabilized by late September with fighting taking place over secondary locations.
 In central Bosnia, victories by the ARBiH, the isolation of Croat enclaves, and a boost in smuggling activity led to the gradual disintegration of the HVO.
 In November 1993, the HV intervened and installed Ante Roso as the leader of the HVO to reorganize it.
 The HVO set three lines of defence in the Lašva Valley.
 The two armies remained fortified in trenches at the end of 1993.
 The situation escalated in early November when the ARBiH captured a settlement southwest of Vitez.
 On 8 December, the ARBiH launched an unsuccessful attack on Vitez with an objective to capture the explosives factory.
 The ARBiH then prepared for a winter offensive, bringing the 7th Muslim Brigade and two additional brigades to the Fojnica area, in total around 3–4,000 troops.
 On 22 December, an attack started on HVO-held parts of the Lašva Valley from six directions.
 Bosniak forces attacking east of Travnik made a limited advance towards Vitez.
 The ARBiH mounted another attack on Vitez and captured the village of Križančevo near the town.
 Dozens of Croat soldiers and civilians were killed in a surprise ARBiH attack.

 A short ceasefire went into effect on Christmas, but the ARBiH offensive on the Vitez enclave resumed in the early morning of 9 January 1994.
 An attack from the north before dawn surprised HVO forces.
 ARBiH troops also struck from the south.
 On 11 January, the ARBiH broke through the HVO defenses and came close to cutting the Vitez enclave into two pockets, reaching the village of Šantići on the Vitez-Busovača road, but HVO forces were able to hold on the road.
 The most contested location was the village of Buhine Kuće.
+ARBiH forces massacred 26 Croat civilians in Buhine Kuće on 9 January 1994, including eight children.

 In the first three days, Croat losses were at least 36 soldiers and civilians.
 The HVO counterattacked on 24 January from Prozor in two directions, towards the area of Gornji Vakuf and Jablanica.
 In an operation codenamed Operation Tvigi, the HVO Rama brigade gained control over the village of Here, east of Prozor.
 In early February, the ARBiH regrouped and reinforcements arrived from Sarajevo and Zenica.
 An ARBiH attack on the village of Šantići failed on 8 February and the HVO widened the Vitez Pocket.
 On 14 February, the HVO took back full control of the village.